SamK1828/Core-Java-TKA-Tasks/README.md

-# 🚀 Java Internship Tasks – The Kiran Academy
+# 🚀 Core Java Internship Tasks – The Kiran Academy

 Welcome to my Java Internship repository! 🎉
 This repository contains a collection of Java programs developed as part of my internship at **The Kiran Academy**.